Germany: Weimar Republic and Nazi Germany

 In August 1939, Hitler's government negotiated the Molotov–Ribbentrop Pact that divided Eastern Europe into German and Soviet spheres of influence.
 On 1 September 1939, Germany invaded Poland, beginning World War II in Europe; Britain and France declared war on Germany on 3 September.
-In the spring of 1940, Germany conquered Denmark and Norway, the Netherlands, Belgium, Luxembourg, and France, forcing the French government to sign an armistice.
+In spring 1940, Germany conquered Denmark and Norway, the Netherlands, Belgium, Luxembourg, and France.
 The British repelled German air attacks in the Battle of Britain in the same year.
 In 1941, German troops invaded Yugoslavia, Greece and the Soviet Union, and Germany declared war on the United States.
 By 1942, Germany and its allies controlled most of continental Europe and North Africa, but following the Soviet victory at the Battle of Stalingrad, the Allied reconquest of North Africa and invasion of Italy in 1943, German forces suffered repeated military defeats.
 In 1944, the Soviets pushed into Eastern Europe; the Western allies landed in France and entered Germany despite a final German counteroffensive.
 Following Hitler's suicide during the Battle of Berlin, Germany signed the surrender document on 8 May 1945, ending World War II in Europe and Nazi Germany.
-Following the end of the war, surviving Nazi officials were tried for war crimes at the Nuremberg trials.
+After the war, surviving Nazi officials were tried for war crimes at the Nuremberg trials.

-In what later became known as the Holocaust, the German government persecuted minorities, including interning them in concentration and death camps across Europe.
-The regime systematically murdered around 6 million Jews, at least 130,000 Romani, 275,000 disabled, thousands of Jehovah's Witnesses, thousands of homosexuals, and hundreds of thousands of political and religious opponents.
+Discrimination was institutionalised through legislation and perpetrated at an industrial scale with concentration and death camps across Europe.
+The crimes against humanity culminated in but were not limited to what later became known as the Holocaust, the systematic murdering of around 6 million Jews.
+Several other minority groups were targeted: at least 130,000 Romani, 275,000 disabled, thousands of Jehovah's Witnesses, thousands of homosexuals, and hundreds of thousands of political and religious opponents.
 Nazi policies in German-occupied countries resulted in the deaths of an estimated 2.7 million Poles, 1.3 million Ukrainians, 1 million Belarusians and 3.5 million Soviet prisoners of war.
 German military casualties have been estimated at 5.3 million, and around 900,000 German civilians died.

-Around 12 million ethnic Germans were expelled from across Eastern Europe, and Germany lost roughly one-quarter of its pre-war territory.
+During the later stages of and after World War II, around 12 million ethnic Germans were expelled from across Eastern Europe, and Germany lost roughly one-quarter of its pre-war territory.